notaryproject/specifications/trust-store-trust-policy-specification.md

 }
 ```

-Trust policy for the scenario where ACME Rockets uses artifacts signed by themselves, and signed and unsigned artifacts from Wabbit Networks:
+Trust policy for the scenario where ACME Rockets uses some artifacts signed by Wabbit Networks and some signed by ACME Rockets.

 ```jsonc
 {